Strategic Hiring under Algorithmic Monoculture: Conclusion and Discussion

 \section{Conclusion and Discussion}

-To conclude, this paper studies the role of strategic behavior in algorithmic hiring environments under congestion and algorithmic monoculture.
+This paper studies the role of strategic behavior in algorithmic hiring environments under congestion and algorithmic monoculture.
 By analyzing Nash equilibrium strategies and their impact on social welfare, we demonstrate that strategic selection can mitigate the inefficiencies of congestion, which benefits both firms and applicants.
 Our findings highlight the value of providing firms with information about applicant congestion, as it facilitates convergence to a Nash equilibrium.
-This result implies that the effectiveness of algorithmic hiring platforms is contingent on their ability to enhance coordination among firms, via congestion information or providing personalized recommendations.
+This result implies that the effectiveness of algorithmic hiring platforms is contingent on their ability to enhance coordination among firms, via congestion information or personalizing algorithmic scores.
 Without mechanisms to address competition for top-scoring candidates, platforms risk exacerbating inefficiencies, limiting their value.

 Lastly, we discuss several assumptions of our model, and corresponding limitations and future directions.